 What are the treatments like?

 Your initial visit is designed to help your practitioner understand your reason for seeking treatment and to assess what may have led to your symptoms.
 Your initial acupuncture session begins with a comprehensive consultation and physical examination and is followed by an acupuncture treatment.
-We schedule 1½-2 hours* for your first visit so we have plenty of time to answer your questions, establish clear treatment objectives and provide you with truly personalized care.
-Subsequent treatment sessions generally last about one hour*.
+We provide plenty of time to answer your questions, establish clear treatment objectives and provide you with truly personalized care.
+Subsequent treatment sessions provide time to check in regarding treatment progress, answer questions, as well as to receive acupuncture treatment and have time to relax with the needles in place.
 Initially, you will generally be seen weekly for an acupuncture treatment in order to create an internal harmony that can be sustained between treatments.
 As this harmony is achieved, treatment frequency can be adjusted to meet your individual healthcare needs.